withastro/astro/packages/integrations/netlify/README.md

 To expose values from this context to your site, create a `netlify-edge-middleware.ts` (or `.js`) file in your project’s [source directory](https://docs.astro.build/en/reference/configuration-reference/#srcdir).
 This file must export a function that returns the data to add to [Astro’s `locals` object](https://docs.astro.build/en/guides/middleware/#locals), which is available in middleware and Astro routes.

-In this example, `visitorCountry` and `hasEdgeMiddleware` would both be added to the Astro’s `locals` object:
+In this example, `visitorCountry` and `hasEdgeMiddleware` would both be added to Astro’s `locals` object:

 ```ts
 // src/netlify-edge-middleware.ts